JujuAdams/PictureFrame/docs/4.0/FAQ.md

 **Who made PictureFrame?**

-PictureFrame is built and maintained by [Juju](https://www.jujuadams.com/) who has been writing and rewriting audio systems for a long time.
+PictureFrame is built and maintained by [Juju](https://www.jujuadams.com/) who has been writing and rewriting camera systems for a long time.
 I've worked on a lot of [commercial GameMaker games](http://www.jujuadams.com/) over the years.
 PictureFrame is the product of practical experience working as a consultant.

 &nbsp;